 Clinicians and Clinical Practices

-A key focus of The Patient Revolution is on activating and encouraging patients to push their stories into clinical spaces but of course this small act of rebellion works best if clinicians are enthusiastic and welcoming partners.
-If you
+A key focus of The Patient Revolution is on activating and encouraging patients, caregivers and communities to push their stories into clinical spaces as a strategy to draw attention to the importance of and opportunities for careful and kind care.
+Of course this small act of rebellion works best if clinicians and clinical practices are enthusiastic and welcoming partners.

 Let's do some experiments

 Intrigued by some of our tools but not sure they would work or be helpful in your practice?
 We've put together an Experiment Toolkit to help you try them out.

 how to make cost part of the conversation